Daijianghao/Luogu-Practice-Spider/README.en-Hans.md

 #### Two. `list.txt`

-Input the practise like the website on Luogu,which is ten problem in one line.
+Output the practise like the practice website on Luogu, which is ten problem in one line.

 ```
 {